 If you’re experiencing tax debt issues with the IRS, often debts are also owed taxes within the state of your residence.
-California is one such State that collects taxes from its residents on top of what they owe to the IRS.
-It’s also possible to have tax debt with the California Franchise Tax Board in the absence of any debt to the IRS.
+California is one such state that collects taxes from its residents on top of what they owe to the IRS.
+It’s also possible to have a tax debt with the California Franchise Tax Board in the absence of any debt to the IRS.
 Just like the IRS, owing taxes to the CA FTB is a serious matter.
 It’s more than helpful to know your options if you’re a taxpayer that falls into this category.

 Those that owe more than $20,000 should consider contacting one of our Tax Attorneys.
 If you owe less than 25,000, you may benefit from a CA FTB tax debt forgiveness program.
-Take a look at your options below by watching our brief video or read the written version below that.
+Take a look at your options below by watching our brief video or reading the written version below that.

 Options In CA FTB Tax Debt Forgiveness

-As per current 2018 California tax law, residents that owe taxes to the FTB have 5 different options for dealing with tax debt.
+As per the current 2018 California tax law, residents that owe taxes to the FTB have 5 different options for dealing with tax debt.
 Understand that not every option offers CA FTB tax debt forgiveness, but they do provide a means of settling your tax debt.

 - Offer In Compromise.

 - Hardship Status.